(Content note: I normally try to keep my natural level of profanity slightly under control on this blog. I won’t be doing that in this post)

 This is still not a reasonable requirement.

 Can you produce quality software in less time than that, working only in your free time?
 I doubt it.
 Free time is inherently less productive.
 You’re tired and it’s fragmented.
 You spend an hour one evening trying to figure out why your windows builds are now failing because a new version of pip is released and after that I guess you could put another half hour in but your heart isn’t really in it and you’d basically not have the time to get properly stuck into it.
-The bar for quality is high, and the obstacles to it are higher, and there’s really nothing you can do to fix that other than to put into the time.
+The bar for quality is high, and the obstacles to it are higher, and there’s really nothing you can do to fix that other than to put in the time.

 Don’t get me wrong.
 If you can put in the time I will be incredibly grateful to you.
 I just don’t think you should feel bad if you don’t.